ucsc/site-status/fire/index.md

 ### Stay informed

-This continues to be a rapidly changing situation, and we encourage everyone to stay safe and informed.
+We encourage everyone to stay safe and informed.
 We ask each of you to monitor conditions that impact you locally as each of your situations will differ.

 - Cal Fire is providing updates through its [Twitter account](https://twitter.com/CALFIRECZU)  and residents can sign up to [receive its email updates.](https://tinyurl.com/czulightning)
 - CHP is [sharing information about road closures.](https://twitter.com/CHPscrz)